-- An exciting opportunity to spend eight weeks working with faculty and graduate students in a research setting, learning new skills, and gaining hands-on experience.
+- An exciting opportunity to spend eight weeks working with faculty, scientists, and graduate students in a research setting.

-- Weekly seminars and meetings with fellow students and faculty to discuss ongoing research.
+- Weekly seminars with fellow interns and faculty and scientists mentors

-- An opportunity to present a poster presentation of your summer research project.
+- Scientific poster presentation of your summer research project.

-- Ongoing, personal mentoring about your individual career pathway from OHSU faculty .
+- Ongoing mentoring and advising about your individual career pathway.

 - A paid stipend during the program.

 The 2015 Summer Equity Internship Program is scheduled for June 15 – August 7.
 Equity interns will be selected in early April, and will work a maximum of 40 hours per work (including weekly seminars).

 (Note: The handbook lists the 2014 program schedule, which is intended to give you a preview of what to expect during the internship.)

 - Have completed at least one full year of college coursework.

 - Have completed coursework in a basic science with a lab setting (e.g. biology, chemistry, neuroscience, biopsychology) and mathematics course.